 Hutchinson sign (ophthalmology)

 Relates to involvement of the tip of the nose from facial herpes zoster.
-It implies involvement of the nasal branch of the nasociliary nerve (branch of the ophthalmic division of the trigeminal nerve) and thus raises ...
+It implies involvement of the external nasal branch of the nasociliary nerve (branch of the ophthalmic division of the trigeminal nerve) and thu...

 Hutchinson’s teeth are smaller and more widely spaced than normal and are notched on their biting surfaces.